elastic/ecs/README.md

 ## <a name="url"></a> URL fields

-URL fields provide a complete URL, with scheme, host, and path.
+URL fields provide support for complete or partial URLs, and supports the breaking down into scheme, domain, path, and so on.

 | Field  | Description  | Level  | Type  | Example  |